 This report looks at the shortages of special education teachers in K-12 schools, as well as special education faculty.

 - 98% of the nation’s school districts report special education teacher shortages

 - The demand for special educators is expected to increase by 17% through 2018

-This report gathers information about professional issues for speech-language pathologists in school settings from 2000-2016.
+This report gathers information about professional issues for speech-language pathologists in school settings from 2004 to 2018.

-This report gathers information about professional issues for audiologists in school settings from 2010-2012.
+This report gathers information about professional issues for audiologists in school settings from 2010 to 2018.

 In CASE Newsletter: Tips for Recruiting and Retaining Specialized Instruction Support Personnel | CASE